 4 Timing

-* Indicate the required timing, noting that the urgency of the output will influence both the method used to carry out the study and the depth and breadth of the study.
+* Indicate the required timing, noting that the urgency of the output, including the annual output report, will influence both the method used to carry out the study and the depth and breadth of the study.
 Outputs and the work of a Question may be completed in less than the four-year study cycle.

 5 Proposers/sponsors